 Charities seeking to invest capital between projects.

-Attorneys acting on behalf of a person no longer capable of making their own financial decisions.
+Attorneys and Deputies acting on behalf of a person no longer capable of making their own financial decisions.
 This increasingly involves a person in a residential or nursing home where the attorney is responsible for meeting the monthly fees from a capital sum raised by sale of a property.